War in Donbas: Government push into Donetsk and Luhansk cities

 During the third day of the government's offensive on the insurgent-stronghold of Horlivka, between 20 and 30 civilians were killed on 27 July.
 Horlivka was virtually abandoned, with electric power and water cut off.
 Shelling damaged or destroyed many buildings, including a hospital, greengrocer's, and energy company office.
+By 29 July, a further 17 civilians had been killed in the fighting in Horlivka, along with an additional 43 people injured.

-Ukrainian troops also entered the town of Shakhtarsk, fought the insurgents that had been occupying it, and captured it around 14:30.
+On 27 July, Ukrainian troops entered the town of Shakhtarsk, fought the insurgents that had been occupying it, and captured it.
 This cut off the supply corridor between the territories held by the DPR and LPR, isolating insurgents in Donetsk city.
 Skirmishes also broke out in the nearby towns of Snizhne and Torez.
 The intense combat across Shakhtarsk Raion forced a party of Dutch and Australian policemen to call off an attempt to investigate the crash site of Malaysia Airlines Flight 17.
 41 Ukrainian soldiers deserted their posts and went to the insurgent-controlled Izvaryne border crossing, where they told insurgents that they refused to fight against their "own people".
 The insurgents allowed them to flee Ukraine, and cross into Russia.
 By 28 July, the strategic heights of Savur-Mohyla were under Ukrainian control, along with the town of Debaltseve.

-Insurgents had previously used Savur-Mohyla to shell Ukrainian troops around the town of Marynivka.
-By 29 July, a further 17 civilians had been killed in the fighting, along with an additional 43 people injured.
-Shelling continued in the Leninskyi and Kyivskyi districts of Donetsk city.
+Insurgents had used Savur-Mohyla to shell Ukrainian troops around the town of Marynivka.

+Shelling continued in the Leninskyi and Kyivskyi districts of Donetsk city on 29 July.
 According to the city administration, these districts were heavily damaged.

 According to a report by National Security and Defence Council of Ukraine, crossing points on the border with Russia were attacked from Russian territory at least 153 times since 5 June.
 27 border guardsmen were killed in these attacks, and 185 were injured.
 Government forces made a further advance on 30 July, when they evicted insurgents from Avdiivka, near Donetsk airport.
 Military operations were paused on 31 July.
 This was meant to allow international experts to examine the crash site of Malaysia Airlines Flight 17, which is located in Shakhtarsk Raion, where the fiercest battles had been taking place on the previous few days.
 Monitors were escorted to the site by the Armed Forces of Ukraine.